Little Manitou Lake: Water levels

+Through the 2000s and 2010s, water levels at Little Manitou Lake had risen to unprecedented heights above the normal level of about 495 m above sea level.
+Since 2007, rising lake levels have been breaking water level records.
+In response, a berm was constructed in 2011 to protect the community of Manitou Beach, properties, and other amenities at the lake.
+In 2016, the lake reached a peak of 497.5 m above sea level — roughly 2.5 m above normal levels.
+By comparison, in 1965, the lake sat at 491 m.
+In 2017, the province added a one-metre height extension at a cost of $3.9 million to 2.5 km of existing dykes at the lake.
+"Since 2011, the province has spent roughly $7 million on flood protection".

+Former mayor Gerald Worobec had advocated for a diversion of Wellington Creek to help reduce water flowing into the lake.
+His plan was to divert Wellington Creek, which flows into the lake at Manitou Beach, to the east and into nearby Boulder Lake.
+Boulder Lake is a lake along the course of Lanigan Creek.
+Lanigan Creek is a tributary of Last Mountain Lake in the Qu'Appelle River system.
+Manitou Beach did not have the resources for such a project.

 Manitou and District Regional Park

 Manitou & District Regional Park is located 8 km north of Watrous on Highway 365.
-The park is split up into three different spots near the lake.
-At the lake itself, there's the beach, 500 m south along Highway 365 on the west side is Manitou Beach Golf Club, and across from the golf course on the east side of the highway is the campground.
+The park is split up into three different areas near the lake.
+At the lake itself, there is the beach, 500 m south along Highway 365 on the west side is Manitou Beach Golf Club, and across from the golf course on the east side of the highway is the campground.
 Right beside the campground is the Jubilee Drive-In Theatre, one of only a few left in Saskatchewan.
-The others include the Prairie Dog Drive-in Theatre in Carlyle, the Clearwater Drive-In in Kyle, the Moonlight Movies Drive-in in Pilot Butte, and the Twilite Drive-In Theater in Wolseley.

 In 1931, one of the founding six original provincial parks was founded at the lake.
-It was called 'Little Manitou Provincial Park'.
+It was called "Little Manitou Provincial Park".
 In 1962, it was changed to a regional park.
 The founding of the original provincial parks was a plan by the government to get people working during the Great Depression.
 Several buildings were built, including a natural fieldstone chalet, which was used as a commercial tourist hotel.
 In the 1950s, the chalet was changed to Camp Easter Seal.